cs1730/csx730-uthread/README.md

 ## Where can I store Extra Information about a Thread?

 Each `uthread` has a member called `extra` that can point to any location the implementor desires.
+A convenient way to keep extra information organized would be to use a `struct`.
-I would recommend creating a `struct` for your information, then placing it at the end of the thread's allocated stack space.
+A convenient place to store an object of this structure is it at the end of the thread's allocated stack space.
 Since users of the library get to decide what each thread's stack size is, it's recomended that you _increase_ the amount of memory allocated by the size of your structure so that the user's desired stack size is honored.

+## Planning it Out

+Upon creation of the first user-mode thread, the scheduler should be started and the thread added to its queue.
+This should also initiate an interval timer that sends a signal to the process.
+An interval of about 5,000 microseconds should suffice.
+The rest of the project boils down to careful _planning_.
+Drawing a state diagram before writing any code will help.

 ## How to Get the Skeleton Code